cmjeong/rashmi_oai_epc/lte_enb/README.txt

-This version of TeNB software supports be below flavours;
+This version of TeNB software supports be below flavors;

 * Monolithic eNodeB (without OAM)
 * Monolithic eNodeB (with OAM)